-Component Level of detail Data source Total expenditure Individually determined for each HEI HESA accounting data Imports Determined in a uniform manner for all HEIs JCAPC data on aggregate purchases of Scottish and N- Irish HEIs Compensation of employees Individually determined for each HEI HESA accounting data Taxes on expenditure Proxied by assuming ratios for the education sector as whole hold for HEIs Welsh Input-Output tables Other Value added Proxied by assuming ratios for the education sector as whole hold for HEIs Welsh Input-Output tables Intermediate expenditures Total intermediate expenditure determined as residual item.
-Distributed uniformly across all HEIs based on an expenditure survey Expenditure survey obtained from previous work done by Kelly et al (1997).
+Component Level of detail Data source Total expenditure Individually determined for each HEI HESA accounting data Imports Determined in a uniform manner for all HEIs JCAPC data on aggregate purchases of Scottish and N- Irish HEIs Compensation of employees Individually determined for each HEI HESA accounting data Taxes on Proxied by assuming ratios for the education Northern-Irish Input-Output expenditure sector as whole hold for HEIs tables Other Value added Proxied by assuming ratios for the education sector as whole hold for HEIs Northern-Irish Input-Output tables Intermediate Total intermediate expenditure determined as Expenditure survey obtained expenditures residual item.
+Distributed uniformly across all from previous work done by HEIs based on an expenditure survey Kelly et al (1997).

 The first issue is the estimation of imports for each institution.
 We have data on the amount of interregional and international imports from JCAPC, the purchasing consortium for Scottish and Northern Irish HEIs.
 These data reveal aggregate expenditures by Scottish and N-Irish HEIs broken down by category and geographic location of suppliers (Local region, rest of UK (RUK), overseas).
 Imports were 12.9% of total output in 2005/2006.
 Ninety eight per cent of total imports come from RUK and only 2% are international imports, so that the interregional links predominate.
 The data do not reveal purchases of individual HEIs so the proportions are applied uniformly to all of them.
 This import propensity differs from ones assumed in previous impact studies.
 For example (Kelly 2004) assume 25% while (Harris 1997) calculates imports to be 22% based on the narrow geographic definition of Portsmouth.
-In our judgement these findings from Scotland and N-Ireland are a reasonably proxy for Welsh HEIs.
-In any case, the import propensity of Welsh HEIs is very close to that reported for the imports of the Welsh Education sector as a whole in the Welsh Input-Output tables, at 11.17% of the value of total output.
+The import propensity of Northern-Irish HEIs is very close to that reported for the imports of the Northern-Irish Education sector as a whole in the Northern-Irish Input-Output tables, at 10.6% of the value of total output.

 From HESA publications we have data on employment costs (compensation of employees) and total output (income) by source.
 The remaining elements of each IO column we need to derive are: the intermediate purchases, net taxes and gross operating surplus.
-Net taxes and gross operating surplus were determined for each HEI as the same proportion of overall expenditure as in the education sector as a whole (IO 70) in the 2003 tables.
-These represent a small fraction of overall expenditure: 2.11% for net taxes, and 5.11% for gross operating surplus.
+Net taxes and gross operating surplus were determined for each HEI as the same proportion of overall expenditure as in the education sector as a whole (IO 116) in the 2003 tables.

+These represent a small fraction of overall expenditure: 0.1% for net taxes, and 6.7% for gross operating surplus.

-Having identified all of the other cost elements the residual is the amount of intermediate purchases from Welsh industries.
+Having identified all of the other cost elements the residual is the amount of intermediate purchases from Northern-Irish industries.
 The sectoral distribution of this expenditure was governed by the coefficients used by Kelly et al (2004).
-These coefficients of intermediate expenditures are based on a survey of UK HEls described in Kelly et al (1997).
+These coefficients of intermediate expenditures are based on a survey of UK HEIs described in Kelly et al (1997).
 Production technology in IO tables has been found to change only very gradually (Miller & Blair, 2009).
-It is likely therefore that new survey-based information would have a modest impact, since: it would only alter the composition of intermediate inputs; expenditure on intermediate inputs is less than a quarter of the total output of HEls (22% on average).
-In any case there was no funding for new survey work on HEls in our application, but this could easily be revisited in future.
+It is likely therefore that new survey-based information would have a modest impact, since: it would only alter the composition of intermediate inputs; expenditure on intermediate inputs is less than a quarter of the total output of HEIs (21% on average).
+In any case there was no funding for new survey work on HEIs in our application, but this could easily be revisited in future.